Sedation (Sleep) Dentistry

 It’s not uncommon to have a fear or more severe phobia of visiting the dentist.
 If you’re finding that you’ve been forgoing treatment for quite a while, it may be time to consider sleep dentistry.
 We offer a range of sedative options to make your treatment comfortable and relaxed.
 We safely administer the sedation, monitoring you at all times.
-It’s considered very safe, and is suitable for most members of your family.
+It’s considered very safe and is suitable for most members of your family.

 Why is Sedation (Sleep) Dentistry needed?

-Sedation may be needed is because you’re fearful or anxious about visiting the office.
+Sedation may be needed if you’re fearful or anxious about visiting the office.
 You may not like the sights, sounds, and even smells associated with dental treatment.
-Sometimes, you may not have a fear but we may recommend sedation to make complicated treatments easier.
+Sometimes, you may not have fear but we may recommend sedation to make complicated treatments easier.
 If you have a major surgery coming up or are undergoing more complex treatment, sedation is essential for allowing us to work efficiently to improve your dental health.
 It’s ideal for patients of all ages, ensuring your time with us is comfortable and not frightening.

 Who is a candidate for Sedation (Sleep) Dentistry?